asifrahaman13/p2_detection/README.md

 ruff format
 ```

-For linting run the following:
+For linting run the following inside the web folder.

 ```bash
 bun run lint